vnez/etoscoin/README.md

 - etwallet, command line etos coin wallet,powerful and easy to use
 - et-service, wallet rpc service,for advanced user
 - miner, simple etos coin cpu miner. for serious mining, use XMR-Stak or xmrig instead.
+- miner and etosd may exit accidently. for long run purpose,use this command:
+  `while :; do ./miner --threads 1 --address etXXXXXX ;sleep 1;done`

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Developers